Faculty Development Seminars

 Designed to enhance the quality of humanities research at UW-Madison and to promote sustained collaboration and dialogue across disciplinary lines, the Center for the Humanities and Institute for Research in the Humanities (with major support from the Dean of the College of Letters and Science) inaugurated Faculty Development Seminars in the Humanities in the spring of 2007.

-The Seminars enable an individual senior faculty member, or a team of two senior faculty members, to teach fellow faculty for ten weeks (a weekly two hour seminar) on a focused and vital topic.
-The presiding faculty receive course credit and their department receives funds for a replacement lecturer.
+The Seminars enable an individual senior faculty member, or a team of two senior faculty members, to teach fellow faculty members for ten weeks (a weekly two hour seminar) on a focused and vital topic.
+The presiding faculty members receive course credit and their department receives funds for a replacement lecturer.
 The ten faculty members taking the course receive research funds to recognize their selection and to cover the costs of materials.

 Beginning in 2007, Center-sponsored Faculty Development Seminars have ranged in topics, from policies for international governance to theories of visuality, from prolonged study of Ovid to the proper aims of higher education.